 Heterogeneous Cluster Computing

-Benchmarks and MetricsWorkloads guide the design choices we make in building new computing system architectures.
-Yet, benchmarks that are representative of a wide variety of enterprise applications, all of which are hosted on the same underlying shared computing infrastructure, are non-existent.
-Our goal is to create open, cluster-level enterprise application benchmarks that can drive the design of future heterogeneous computing cluster architectures and parallel programming models.
-Importance of suitable metrics and figures of merit to evaluate new technologies cannot be overstated.
+To understand the impact and efficacy of these new technologies, we will also need to create open, cluster-level enterprise application benchmarks that can drive the design of future heterogeneous computing cluster architectures and parallel programming models.
+The importance of suitable metrics and figures of merit to evaluate our work cannot be overstated.
 Using the wrong metrics can give us an incomplete or irrelevant view of the significance of new technologies.
 For heterogeneous computing clusters, traditional metrics like performance and energy-efficiency must directly relate to cost of delivering IT services.
 Such new figures of merit will provide the optimization context for new, heterogeneous cluster technologies.